gusgorman402/defiant_cloner/README.md

 defiant_tx.ino - Creates a webpage for controlling Defiant switch using CC1101.
 Accessible via your local wifi network

 defiant_weather.ino - Program for turning Defiant switch on when outdoor temperature is below freezing.
 Uses temperature data
                       from OpenWeatherMap.
-Timestamped (NTP) temp is output to WebSerial page, accessible on local wifi network.
+Time-stamped (NTP) temp is output to WebSerial page, accessible on local wifi network.
                       WebSerial has option to turn the switch on with "Turn power off" and "Turn power on" commands.
 Temp data is updated every 15 minutes.
 Edit variables for wifi name, OpenWeatherMap API key, Defiant device ID, UTC timezone offset, and optional refresh time (set to 15 minutes) before compiling.